-Based on current projections, the Electric Utility will not meet the reserve requirement through 2021.
+Based on current projections, the Electric Utility will not meet the reserve requirement through 2024.
 Electric reserves were used to fund a portion of the broadband network build out, which will be paid back to the Electric Utility by the Broadband Utility over a 4-5 year period.
-In addition, ELE099 Advanced Metering, is requiring the use of reserves over the next two years.
-Staff will be reviewing this reserve policy and best practices, and will likely be updating this policy as part of the 2022 budget process.
-[TO BE UPDATED AFTER THE 2022 BUDGET IS COMPLETE]
+In addition, ELE099 Advanced Metering, is requiring the use of reserves over the next year.
+Rate increases are pending Council approval and not included in the 2024 adopted budget.